|Years in operation||2007 – Present|

-The Volvo B7RLE is a low-entry single-deck transit bus built by Volvo Buses.
-Commonly referred to as the “B7R”, it is the successor of the Volvo B10BLE, and built in a similar way to the existing B7L and B7R chassis.
+The Volvo B7RLE is a low-entry, single-deck city bus built by Volvo Buses.
+Commonly referred to as the “B7R”, it is the successor of the Volvo B10BLE and built in a similar way to the existing B7L and B7R chassis.

 Currently, Singapore’s major bus operator, SBS Transit, has a sole B7RLE demonstrator unit (SBS8030L) in its fleet.
-Sentosa Island also operates a small fleet of Volvo B7RLEs for internal shuttle bus services.
+Sentosa Development Corporation also operates a small fleet of Volvo B7RLEs for internal shuttle bus services.

 The coach version of the chassis, the Volvo B7R, is used by various private bus companies.

-The Volvo B7RLE is a combination of the B7L and B7R chassis with improved performance, and a successor of the Volvo B10BLE chassis.
-Originally equipped with a 7-liter Euro 3 engine, Euro 4 and 5 options were later introduced to fulfill emission standards with the use of Selective Catalytic Reduction (SCR), hence requiring the use of diesel exhaust fluid like AdBlue.
+The Volvo B7RLE is a combination of the B7L and B7R chassis with improved performance and a successor of the Volvo B10BLE chassis.
+Originally equipped with a 7-liter Euro 3 engine, Euro 4 and 5 options were later introduced to fulfil emission standards with the use of Selective Catalytic Reduction (SCR), hence requiring the use of diesel exhaust fluid like AdBlue.

 In 2007, SBS Transit received a new single-deck wheelchair-accessible demonstrator bus from Volvo, at a time when a large number of single-deck orders were being considered.
-Registered on 18 Dec 2007, the bus was given the registration of SBS8030L and subsequently deployed on Service 174/174e based in Soon Lee Depot.
-In March 2016, it was redeployed to Ang Mo Kio Depot.
+Registered on 18 Dec 2007, the bus was given the registration of SBS8030L.

 Torque rating of 1200 Nm @ 1050 – 1650 rpm

-Selective Catalytic Reduction (SCR) technology requiring diesel exhaust fluids such as AdBlue.
+Selective Catalytic Reduction (SCR) technology, hence requiring the use of diesel exhaust fluid like AdBlue

-Bodyworlk supplied and assembled by locally by Soon Chow Workshop Pte Ltd
+Bodywork supplied and assembled by locally by Soon Chow Workshop Pte Ltd.

 Orange LED matrix design.

-The Volvo B7RLE is powered by the Euro IV-compliant Volvo D7E290 engine (7,148cc) which relied on Selective Catalytic Reduction (SCR) emissions technology (the first bus in SBS Transit’s fleet to do so), hence requiring the use of diesel exhaust fluids.
+The Volvo B7RLE is powered by the Euro IV-compliant Volvo D7E290 engine which relied on Selective Catalytic Reduction (SCR) technology, the first bus in SBS Transit’s fleet to do so.
+Hence, it required the use of diesel exhaust fluids.